MoSpec/mo-spec/README.md

 - Execute
 - Assert

-You should have one "spec file" per "src file" being tested, with similar structure as your src folder (eg.: src/Utils/Foo.mo -> spec/Utils/FooSpec.mo).
+You should have one "spec file" per "src file" being tested, finishing with a .test.mo.
+Although it can be in a separate "spec" folder as in traditional testing libraries, the recommended structure for MoSpec is on the same folder as src, following the trend on Jest.
+It allows for easier import, easier "access" and tracking of which files are being tested and which are not, etc.

 You should use descriptive strings, with the "describe", "context" and "it" blocks.
 Also variables should be descriptive.
 So that any future developer can easily skim through the english part, and only stop at the edge case that is relevant.